cviebrock/eloquent-sluggable/README.md

 ### build_from

 This is the field or array of fields from which to build the slug.
-Each `$model->field` is contactenated (with space separation) to build the sluggable string.
+Each `$model->field` is concatenated (with space separation) to build the sluggable string.
 This can be model attribues (i.e. fields in the database) or custom getters.
 So, for example, this works:

 ```php
 class Person extends Eloquent implements SluggableInterface {